swills/cirrina/NOTES.md

 * Add check for disk size reduction in file based image uploads
 * Disk cloning
 * VM cloning
-* Auto decompress isos/disk images
+* Auto decompress isos/disk images - delete compression type
 * Update max vnc screen size, see src fb51ddb20d57a43d666508e600af1bc7ac85c4e8
   * use kern.osreldate: 1500017 and earlier, 1920x1200 is the max, for 15 or later, 3840x2160
 * Cope with changes to ng_bridge in src 86a6393a7d6766875a9e03daa0273a2e55faacdd